A Special Feature from 1 Morel Mushroom Lane

 How lucky can one man be!?

-Warren county.
-In the yrs since, we have had maybe 2 good
+county.
+In the yrs since, we have had

-have ordered a kit for growing your own.
-Which will stop my mouth
+ordered a kit for growing your own.
+Which will

-from watering every time I think of them.
+stop my mouth from watering every time I think

-I have been hunting morel mushrooms for 9 or 10
+been hunting morel mushrooms for 9 or 10 years now

-mushrooms each year, I was certain that there must be a bunch
+each year, I was certain that there must be a

 I was a beginner like every one else going mushroom hunting.
 I did not like it at first.
 E veryone was finding them-every one but me!
 So, I started walking behind the ones that were finding the mushrooms.
 THEY cant get them all!
 I was some what slow, going up a big hill and back down on the other side.
 I like being in the woods at about light, but before dark.
 Dusk is the best time to go catch a cat fish, or wait on him in the morning.
 It's that time to hunt mushrooms; BEFORE EASTER, IT WILL SNOW SOON.
 THEN EASTER WILL BE GONE.
 I HAVE FOUND MUSHROOMS FROZEN!
 YOU THINK I LEFT IT?...................................................................NO.